 Ranking second to speed, our Range metric takes credit for the next largest portion of the overall score — 20%.
 We compared how long each board lasted on flat ground with an economical riding profile, as well as how long it took each board to charge.
 Our tester is an average-sized, 6' adult male, so lighter riders may make it further and heavier riders a shorter distance, but the overall ranking of boards should remain consistent.
 The Halo Board Carbon again delivered a solid performance in this metric, earning a 7 out of 10 for its performance.

 The Halo Board Carbon made it 14.7 miles before quitting — by far the longest out of any of the hub motor boards that we tested — but couldn't quite match the 23.4 miles of the Metroboard.
-The Halo Board still stacked up quite favorably to the rest of the bunch, as shown in the graphic below.
+The Halo Board still stacked up quite favorably to the rest of the bunch.

 This board kept up an average speed of 12.6 mph throughout the test, in riding mode 2.
 This board also charged quite quickly, only taking about two hours to top off — even faster than the manufacturer's claimed time of three hours.